stangri/docs.openwrt.melmac.net/adblock-fast/README.md

 ### Default config

-The default config file installed with the package can be found [here](https://github.com/openwrt/packages/blob/master/net/adblock-fast/files/adblock-fast.conf).
+The default config file installed with the package can be found at the [source repository](https://github.com/stangri/adblock-fast/blob/main/files/etc/config/adblock-fast).
 The config file contains some comments to explain some settings and the lists which are too big for most routers are commented out by default as well.

 ## How Does It Work